Coronavirus (Covid-19) FAQs and visiting policy

 Your loved one remains our priority.

-During this unprecedented time, please be reassured that we are doing everything possible to protect your loved one and minimise the risk of infection from Coronavirus.
-But also to help ensure residents remain active, stimulated and follow their passions.
+During this unprecedented time, please be reassured that we are doing everything possible to protect your loved one and minimise the risk of infection from Covid-19, but also to help ensure residents remain active, stimulated and follow their passions.
 Our staff remain committed to the care and support of every resident.

 All of our four care homes follow strict protocols to ensure the well-being of residents and our staff, and we continue to adhere to the latest Government and Public Health England (PHE) guidelines.
 Residents and staff are tested regularly.
 New residents will be tested prior to moving in.